 Dr. Raymond Watts was appointed Pediatrician-in-Chief of Children's Hospital in May of 2018.
 He also currently serves as the William H. Stewart, MD Chair in Pediatrics at the LSU Health New Orleans School of Medicine where he leads the Department of Pediatrics, a division composed of over 80 pediatric faculty physicians.
 Prior to joining LSU, Dr. Watts served on the pediatric faculty at the University of Alabama-Birmingham (UAB), where he completed his pediatric hematology/oncology fellowship and ultimately ascended to the role of Director of the UAB Division of Pediatric Hematology and Oncology.
 Dr. Watts completed his pediatric residency at Arkansas Children’s Hospital in Little Rock.

-Senior Vice President, Chief Operating Officer
+Senior Vice President, Chief Operating Officer and Chief Strategy Officer

 Senior Vice President, Chief Nursing Officer